 You’ll even be rewarded for those purchases:

 You can redeem your hard-earned points for Lowe’s, Outdoor Rewards, and American Express gift cards.
-You also get 5,000 points after you spend $100 in the first 30 days, as well as Lowe’s ProServices, which offers discounted delivery, bulk rate pricing, and more.
+You also get access to Lowe’s ProServices, which offers discounted delivery, bulk rate pricing, and more.

 If you have a large expense coming up, can make it more affordable.